Caring for Silk

 Silk is a natural fiber and our fabrics can sometimes feature small irregularities that should be considered unique characteristics of each garment.

-Known for its lustrous look and feel, silk is considered the most luxurious of natural fibers, and due to its air permeable properties the fabric naturally regulates temperature: perfect for warm weather conditions, and provides light-weight insulation in the cold.
+Known for its lustrous look and feel, silk is considered the most luxurious of natural fibers, and due to its air permeable properties the fabric naturally adjusts seamlessly to your body temperature; perfect for warm weather conditions, and provides light-weight insulation in the cold.

 Maintaining a comfortable temperature, making it an excellent year-round fiber to wear.